Xoeseko/sdg.market/_posts/2019-03-14-implementing-levenshtein.md

             return matrix[size_x-1, size_y-1]
 ```

 This method although theoretically correct simply wasn't ideal for our use case since we were diffing whole repositories and the diff strings were often times simply too large.
 This often led to memory errors.
 The first step was to use the python-levenshtein API.
 That got rid of the memory errors but still had unreasonable execution time.
 The solution was therefore to paralellize the implemetation.
-Granted python might not be the ideal language for parallel processing the threading library proved sufficient for us leading repositories large repositories to parse almost instantly instead of taking several minutes with the blocking implementation.
+Granted python might not be the ideal language for parallel processing the threading library proved sufficient for us; leading large repositories to parse almost instantly instead of taking several minutes with the blocking implementation.
 Here is the current algorithm where the `distance` function is imported from levenshtein-python.

 ```python
 for i in range(number_diffs):